Skurt08/News_Classification/README.md

 The LLM returns a structured `EvaluationResponse` via OpenAI's structured output (`responses.parse`).

-For `UNRELATED` articles, the confidence score is computed as `1 - (score / 20)` — meaning a score of 0 gives confidence 1.0 (very confident it's unrelated), while a score of 19 gives ~0.05.
+For `UNRELATED` articles, the confidence score is computed as `1 - (score / 20)` — essentially, it measures how close the article was to reach the threshold of 20 that is required to be treated as a related article.

 ### Step 4 — API Response (`main.py`)